GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

 ---
 layout: 'layouts/blog-post.njk'
 title: Verify phone number on desktop using WebOTP API
-description: >
-  Starting from Chrome 93, websites can verify the phone number from the desktop Chrome.
+description: Starting from Chrome 93, websites can verify the phone number from the desktop Chrome.
-subhead: >
-  Starting from Chrome 93, websites can verify the phone number from the desktop Chrome.
+subhead: Starting from Chrome 93, websites can verify the phone number from the desktop Chrome.
-date: 2021-07-29
+date: 2021-07-28
 authors:
   - yigu
   - agektmr
 tags:
+  - identity
-  - privacy
+  - one-time-code
   - security
 hero: 'image/YLflGBAPWecgtKJLqCJHSzHqe2J2/kdZZL6BSVaRD5PUMjMDn.jpg'
-alt: >
-  A laptop computer and a mobile device.
+alt: A laptop computer and a mobile device.
 ---

 WebOTP helps users enter a phone number verification code on a mobile website in